 Figure 2.
 Imaging results of patients with severe CNS neurotoxicities during immunotherapy with DB and scIL-2.
 (A) Patient 1.
 MRI of brain showing inflammation and oedema of mesencephalon, pons and medulla oblongata.
 (B) Patient 3.
 Frontal and sagittal MRI of spinal cord, with hyperintensive zone in STIR- and T2-weighted images.
 (C and D) Patient 2 and 4, respectively.
 Sagittal MRI of spinal cord, with hyperintensive zone in T2-weighted images.
 Arrows indicate areas of inflammatory response.
 DB, dinutuximab beta; CNS, central nervous system; MRI, magnetic resonance imaging; scIL-2, subcutaneous interleukin-2; STIR, short-TI inversion recovery.

 In the R4 phase of the HR-NBL1 study (N=408), 8 (2%) patients presented with Grade 3/4 neurotoxicities (4 central and 4 peripheral events), with 5 reported in the DB only group and 3 in the DB plus scIL-2 group.
 In 2 patients, CNS inflammatory lesions were identified on radiological imaging, with 1 patient demonstrating normal CSF results.
 All 8 patients recovered without sequelae.
+HR-NBL1 study patients (R2 and R4 combined) who were not in complete remission (non-CR) before immunotherapy showed a trend towards a higher incidence of severe neurotoxicity (patients with severe neurotoxicity: 86% non-CR vs. 15% CR, patients without neurotoxicity: 55% non-CR vs. 45% CR; p=0,0628; Fishers exact test).

-In summary, we observed 44 out of 1102 patients with Grade 3/4 neurotoxicities: 17/814 patients (2%) in the front line setting and 27 of 288 patients in the relapse/refractory setting (9.4%).
+In summary, we observed 44 out of 1102 patients with Grade 3/4 neurotoxicities: 17/814 patients (2%) in the front-line setting and 27 of 288 patients in the relapse/refractory setting (9.4%).
 The majority of Grade 3/4 neurotoxicities (35/44; 79.5%) occurred in patients treated with DB plus scIL-2.
-Recovery was observed in 39/44 patients (88.6%), which was achieved with different, non-standardised interventions, including the use of dexamethasone, prednisolone, i.v. immunoglobulins (IVIGs) and plasmapheresis.
+Recovery was observed in 33/38 patients (86.8%), which was achieved with different, non-standardised interventions, including the use of dexamethasone, prednisolone, i.v. immunoglobulins (IVIGs) and plasmapheresis.
 A total of 12 patients received immunomodulatory treatment combinations of IVIGs and/or steroids and in 2 patients, who did not respond to this treatment, plasmapheresis resulted in complete resolution of symptoms (Supplementary Materials).
 However, 5/44 patients (11.4%) demonstrated persisting severe neurological deficits.

 4. Discussion